-To extract the seed, she ferments them at room temperature for about 24 hours (or as appropriate according to temperature), then cleans and dries them on a drying shelf composed of several drying racks (handmade without heating or ventilation) on kitchen towels for a few days.
+To extract the seed, she ferments them with water at room temperature for 24 hours, then cleans and dries them on a drying shelf composed of several drying racks (handmade without heating or ventilation) on kitchen towels for a few days.

-They are then packaged separately by variety, in 150 ml glass jars, and bagged in paper envelopes on demand during the winter to be mailed to other members of the informal exchange network.
+They are then packaged separately by variety, in 150 ml glass jars, and bagged in paper envelopes on demand during the winter to be mailed to other members of the amateur exchange network.

-Each year in January, Josette does germination tests on blotting paper in her kitchen, with 25 seeds per variety.
+1 Each year in January, Josette does germination tests on blotting paper in her kitchen, with 25 seeds per variety.
 When the germination rate drops below 85%, Josette decides to grow the variety again that year.
 After harvesting the new seed lots, she throws or gives away the old seed stock.